Shivamsourav183/skiltell-exam-registration/README.md

-# skiltell-exam-registration
-A PHP-MySQL-based Exam Registration Web Application for managing student exam entries, built under the SKILTELL project.
-Secure, responsive, and easy-to-use portal for educational institutions.

 # SKILTELL – Exam Registration System 🎓

 A robust and user-friendly web application to manage student exam registrations efficiently.
 Built with PHP and MySQL, SKILTELL aims to digitize and streamline the exam enrollment process for educational institutions.